rbowen/whosthat/README.md

 ### addwho

+    addwho --name "Barney Rubble" --alias brubble

+or

-addwho --name "Barney Rubble" --alias brubble or addwho -n "Barney Rubble" -a brubble
+    addwho -n "Barney Rubble" -a brubble

 Adds a new record for that invidual, and then opens it in $EDITOR for further details. `alias` is usually an email address, and is used as the name of the data file, so must be unique.
 If it's not unique, it will complain at you.

 Note that by default it gives them an @amazon.com email address.
+You can fix that in lib/WhosThat.pm by editing the $DOMAIN variable.

 ### editwho brubble